xiaoyanit/TeXpert/README.md

 LaTeX document preparation app for Android

+Donate version is now available on [Play store][0].
+To build it from source, see instruction at the end of the file.

 This app aims to be a TeX document development environment application like TeXMaker or TeXworks on PC.